NexPlayer/Android-SDK/properties.md

 ### PREFER_BANDWIDTH (129)

-This property sets the preferred bandwidth when switching tracks during streaming play.
+This property sets the preferred bandwidth when switching tracks during live playback.

 Under normal operation (when this property is zero), if the available network bandwidth drops below the minimum needed to play the current track without buffering, the player will immediately switch to a lower bandwidth track, if one is available, to minimize any time spent buffering.